 The main packages of this metapackage are the following:

-ece-toolspackage is compatible with Magento Commerce version 2.1.4 and later to provide a rich set of features you can use to manage your Magento Commerce Cloud project.
-It contains scripts and Magento Commerce Cloud commands designed to help manage your code and automatically build and deploy your projects.
+ece-toolspackage is compatible with Adobe Commerce version 2.1.4 and later to provide a rich set of features you can use to manage your Adobe Commerce on cloud infrastructure project.
+It contains scripts and Adobe Commerce on cloud infrastructure commands designed to help manage your code and automatically build and deploy your projects.

-- vendor/magento/product-enterprise-edition—This metapackage requires Magento application components, including modules, frameworks, themes, and so on.
+- vendor/magento/product-enterprise-edition—This metapackage requires application components, including modules, frameworks, themes, and so on.